 Once you’re part of the program, we’ll support you to develop your soft skills, prepare you for university and connect you with a community of like-minded students.
 We’ll nurture you through your Charles Sturt University experience.

 It’s clear Maddie has what it takes.
-And we know you do, too – so why not apply now for the Charles Sturt Advantage.
+And we know you do, too – so register now and we’ll keep you bang up to date with all things Charles Sturt Advantage.